Bristol M1.C, Old Warden 2007, ©Nigel Key

-The 'M.1B' had a 0.303" Vickers machine gun mounted on the port wing and cut-out through the Starboard wing to give the pilot some degree of visibility below the aircraft.
+The shoulder-mounted wing has a semi-elliptical sweep at the tip, a 0.303" Vickers machine gun mounted on the port wing and a cut-out through the Starboard wing to give the pilot some degree of visibility below the aircraft.

 Although the M.1B was not considered suitable for the Western Front, the obvious merits of the aircraft were plain to see and an order for 125 aircraft was placed.
 The production model had the engine changed to a Le Rhone rotary engine, the 0.303" Vickers machine gun was positioned centrally for better accuracy and the aircraft was designated 'M.1C'.

 The Bristol M.1 was produced from 1916, with 130 built.